 Prizes and funding

-NDC Support Facility for Efficient, Climate-Friendly Cooling, Kigali Cooling Efficiency Program
+NDC Support Facility for Efficient, Climate-Friendly Cooling, Clean Cooling Collaborative

 The NDC Support Facility provides funding and guidance to organizations to support governments that want to integrate cooling solutions into the next round of their country’s Nationally Determined Contributions (NDCs), which are expected to be submitted during 2020.
 The NDC Support Facility’s focus is to unlock the significant contribution that efficient, climate-friendly cooling solutions can make to climate and development goals, whilst simultaneously complementing the Kigali Amendment to the Montreal Protocol, which aims to phase down super-polluting hydrofluorocarbons (HFCs).

 The Facility has up to USD 12 million available for technical assistance to improve access to and the efficiency of cooling in developing countries.
-Proposals for NDC Support Facility funding are due on 4 September 2020.
+The application window is now closed.

 The Chill Challenge, Engineers Without Borders USA

 The objective of the challenge which was launched in September 2019 is the development of refrigerators and icemakers that are significantly more affordable for off-grid communities than currently available units.
 EWB-USA awarded grants ranging from USD 30,000 to USD 50,000 to seven teams to build and test prototypes.
 The winners were announced in May 2020.

 The Global Cooling Prize, Rocky Mountain Institute